Study to shew thyself approved unto God. II Tim. 2:15

 For more news from "seminary hill", visit the news section.

-Are you reading and following the seminary's blog?
+Are you following and reading the PRTS Blog?

 Introducing the PRC Seminary

 Our Seminary is dedicated to preserve and develop the truth of the Word of God and to provide an education in this truth in all branches of theology.
 More specifically, the seminary maintains this truth as it has been historically maintained since the time of the great Protestant Reformation, especially the Reformation of John Calvin.
 These principles and truths of the Calvin Reformation form the heart of all the instruction offered.

 The Protestant Reformed Churches have from the very beginning recognized the need for a theological school in which men could be prepared for the ministry of the gospel of Jesus Christ.
 The establishment of a separate seminary was closely connected with the reasons for the organization of the Protestant Reformed Churches.

 If your desire is to preach and teach the biblical gospel and to lead and pastor God's people according to His Word, consider being trained in our theological seminary.